openpipekit/openpipekit.github.io/README.md

 ## Database Programs

-#### Spreadsheet on your USB Drive
+#### Spreadsheets
-A CLI for saving data to CSV so it can be opened in Excel, Libre Office, or Google Sheets.
+A CLI for saving data to CSV (Excel) so it can be opened in Excel, Libre Office, or Google Sheets.

 - URL: https://github.com/openpipekit/csv
 - Download: https://github.com/openpipekit/csv/archive/0.0.0.zip